Melbourne Psychologists in Inner East & Telehealth Australia-wide

 6. Separation-related anxiety disorder

-Other than the above, post-traumatic stress disorder and obsessive-compulsive
+Other than the above, post-traumatic stress disorder and obsessive-compulsive disorder can also have severe anxiety components.

 What is a panic disorder?

 A panic disorder is an unexpected feeling of being overwhelmed, distressed or experiencing severe fear.
 Even in a routine and calm situation, an individual may experience reoccurring panic attacks.
 Individuals exhibiting symptoms of panic disorder worry about experiencing their next panic attack and therefore often find themselves avoiding certain places or people.
-Common warning signs of a panic attack may include chest pain, nausea, heart
+Common warning signs of a panic attack may include chest pain, nausea, heart palpitations, excessive sweating, numbness, trembling body, and dizziness.

 What are the treatment options for anxiety?